Skip to content

 credit: pixabay.com

-• Place Your Toss With Your Palm - As you are sending the ball up as a “push” use your palm to guide it to the right area.
-Your palm should effectively rise up toward where your contact point wants to be.
-It is also important to know where your contact point should be and what your serve should look like in order to visualize and execute a successful toss.
+• Place Your Toss With Your Palm - As you send the ball up as a ‘push’, use your palm to guide it to the right area.
+Raise your palm towards the contact.
+Also, be aware of where your contact point should be and what your service should look like.
+Visualization helps get your toss right.

-• Control The Speed - Just like any shot in tennis the faster you go the less controlled it will be.
-The same applies to your toss.
-Keep it relaxed and steady.
-You are guiding the ball up, not launching it.
+• Control The Speed - The faster you go, the less controlled you’ll be.
+Keep your toss relaxed and steady.
+You’re guiding the ball up, not launching it.

 6. Have A Lasso